The most flexible person usually wins – how to generate choice and change in behaviours at work (1/2)

 It seems to me to go a bit like this:

 - If you’ve only got one way of doing things, then sooner or later you’re going to get stuck.

 - If you’ve only got two ways of going about things, then sooner or later you’ll face a dilemma.

 - When you’ve got three or more options, then you’ve got the ability to select what to do and how to do it, in a way most likely to suit the circumstances.
 Now you have choice.

 I’m going to split the rest of this article into two, so I can tackle it with a bit of depth.

 Carry on reading below to find out just what it is we’re talking about when we ask people to create choices in their behaviours.
 What is behaviour?
 What needs to be going on on the inside (mostly in our heads) and on the outside, when we’re looking for behavioural choice and change?

-And then I’ll give some easy ways to actually generate more behavioural choices in a second article next month (check this space for the link when that’s been written).
+And then I’ll give some easy ways to actually generate more behavioural choices in this second article next month.

 What Behaviour Is